 Q: Do I need to have clay or metal experience?

 A: Many artists-in-residence come to the program with no experience in these materials.
 We ask only that artists come with an open mind and eagerness to learn and work.
 Many artists say that Arts/Industry is like a master class in mold-making and casting, and they come away from their residency with a whole new set of skills.

 Q: Do I need to make exactly what I proposed in my application?

-A: Arts/Industry exists to support each artist’s creative process and what happens where it intersects with the industrial environment and process.
-We ask for a written proposal and supporting images in the application in order to get a sense of how an artist might use their residency, but we know that things change in the time between application and arrival.
+A: Arts/Industry exists to support each artist’s creative process and what happens when? it intersects with the industrial environment and process.
+We ask for a written proposal and supporting images in the application in order to get a sense of how an artist might use their residency.
 Because the factory can be an overwhelming environment for some at the beginning, a proposal provides a great place to start, but most artists’ projects diverge from the original proposals.
+We also realize that things change in the time between application and arrival.

 Q: What does the residency provide?

-A: Artists-in-residence receive 24-hour access to studio space, materials, use of equipment, technical assistance, photographic services, housing, round-trip transportation, and a modest weekly stipend.
+A: Artists-in-residence receive 24-hour access to studio space, industrial materials, use of equipment, technical assistance, photographic services, housing, round-trip transportation, and a modest weekly stipend.

 Q: What are my responsibilities?

-A: Arts/Industry asks that artists be working in their studios during factory tours so tour groups are able to see the residency program in action.
-Artists are also asked to contribute to the broader Sheboygan/Kohler/Wisconsin community through educational outreach each month of their residencies.
-At the end of their residency, artists are asked to donate two of the works they created in the Arts/Industry program.
-One work is gifted to the John Michael Kohler Arts Center and one to Kohler Co.
-The artist-in-residence and residency program manager decide together on the works to be donated.
+A: Arts/Industry encourages artists to work in their studios during the daily Monday –Friday factory tours so visitors are able to see the residency program in action.
+At the end of their residencies, artists are asked to donate two of the works they created in the Arts/Industry program, one to the John Michael Kohler Arts Center and one to Kohler Co.
+The artist-in-residence and program director decide together on the works to be donated.

 Q: Where will I live?